lkrms/pretty-php/docs/Rules.md

 - calculating the difference between the current and desired output columns of the first token in the expression
 - applying it to the `LinePadding` of each token

+### `AlignTernaryOperators`, if enabled (call 2: _`callback`_)

+Ternary and null coalescing operators with leading newlines are aligned with their expressions.

+This is achieved by:

+- calculating the difference between the current and desired output columns of the operator
+- applying it to the `LinePadding` of the operator and its adjacent tokens

 ### `StandardSpacing` (call 3: _`callback`_)